-There must have been hundreds of women; mothers, wives, sweethearts or daughters, separated from their men folk for long periods of time.
-Every night at Borth, which is literally on the sea, it must have been bought home to them, especially on stormy nights, how many dangerous miles of sea were between them and their loved ones.
+There must have been many women; mothers, wives, sweethearts or daughters, separated from their men folk for long periods of time.
+Every night at Borth, which is literally on the sea, it must have been bought home to them, especially on stormy nights, how many dangerous miles of ocean were between them and their loved ones.
 Spare a thought for the grief of Richard and Mary Hughes who lost their sixteen year old mariner son William Thomas Hughes, in 1859.
 Captain David Hughes and his wife Elizabeth lost two sons, James at twenty-four years of age and Evan at twenty-five, both drowned at sea.
 I remember dear old Mrs. Roberts who lived alone at Convoy House which was full of wonderful souvenirs from the far corners of the globe.
 At the time I did not realise that she had lost both her husband, Captain Roberts, and their son, to the sea.

 Also lost at sea was Richard Jenkins, son of Thomas 1805-93, and Rebecca 1807-76, of Pengoitan.
-Who now remembers, or knows, who seaman John Jones was?
-In 1883, he fell from the masthead of the Dora Ann, which was under the command of Captain Lloyd.
+Who now remembers, or knows, who seaman John Jones was In 1883, he fell from the masthead of the Dora Ann, which was under the command of Captain Lloyd.
 His remains are lying somewhere between New Zealand and Chile in the vastness of the Pacific Ocean.
 Others are buried far from home in Korea, India, China, Brazil, Argentina, Algeria, Spain, America and France.
 In 1883 young Morgan Lloyd, bosun on the Nant Francon drowned nearer home in Swansea Dock, leaving a widow and child at Borth.

 Conversely, in 1900, Captain Lewis returned from a voyage to Buenos Aires, whilst in command of the S.S.
 Ashlands, to find that his wife Kate had been buried.
 The wife of Captain Richard Rees 1870-1918, of Morawel House, had only seen her husband twice during the First World War.
 Towards the end of 1918, she must have thought that all would be well.
 Fate however struck a savage blow as she received a telegram to go to Glasgow where he had been suddenly taken ill on the vessel he was commanding, the War Tabard.
 By the time she arrived, he had died of pneumonia.
 He was the son of Captain Thomas Rees, Angorfa.